 Amputation can be categorized into Major and Minor amputation.

 When the amputated part contains significant muscle tissues (hand, forearm, or arm), it is considered a Major amputation.
-The importance of the presence of muscles is that muscles cannot withstand loss of blood supply for more than 4-6 hours.
+The importance of the presence of muscles is that muscles cannot withstand the loss of blood supply for more than 4-6 hours.
 After which, muscle tissue will start to die making reattachment not possible.
 This muscle survival can be prolonged by cooling the amputated hand with ice.
 The higher the level of amputation in the arm, the worse the function after eventual recovery.
 The best outcome for a major amputation is for those at the level of the wrist.

-Minor amputations are so called when it involves the fingers.
+Minor amputations are when it involves the fingers.
 As they do not contain muscles, the fingers can survive for a longer period of time.
 Typically, it can survive beyond 12 hours, especially when cooled.

 In the case of Mdm Khoo, it is likely to be an extensive crush if the hand was severed by the lift door, or an avulsion type if the hand was pulled off by the leash of the dog caught in the lift door.
 In either case, the damage would be expected to be severe.
-It is considered a major amputation, as the hand contains significant amount of muscle.
+It is considered a major amputation, as the hand contains a significant amount of muscle.